fhubin/solidity-trustee/README.md

 Bli blou bla...

+## My daughters:

+I would like to give money to my daughters...

+I need to contact a fiduciary company in the channel islands...

+The al

 ## The trust structure:

 According to [Investopedia](https://www.investopedia.com), a [trust](https://www.investopedia.com/terms/t/trust.asp) is
-_(...)a fiduciary relationship in which one party, known as a trustor (or settlor), gives another party, the trustee, the right to hold title to property or assets for the benefit of a third party, the beneficiary.
-Trusts are established to provide legal protection for the trustor’s assets, to make sure those assets are distributed according to the wishes of the trustor, and to save time, reduce paperwork and, in some cases, avoid or reduce inheritance or estate taxes.(...)_.
+_(...) a fiduciary relationship in which one party, known as a trustor (or settlor), gives another party, the trustee, the right to hold title to property or assets for the benefit of a third party, the beneficiary.
+Trusts are established to provide legal protection for the trustor’s assets, to make sure those assets are distributed according to the wishes of the trustor, and to save time, reduce paperwork and, in some cases, avoid or reduce inheritance or estate taxes. (...)_.

 I developped a very simple smart contract that mimicks the basic behavior of a trust structure.
 The source code can be found [here](https://github.com/fhubin/solidity-trustee).